hero-engineer/.github/profile/README.md

 <p>

 <p align="center">
-A low-code suite to build web apps of any complexity.
+An open source low-code tool for building web apps of any complexity
 </p>

 <p align="center">